leosartaj/sub/README.md

 ## Uninstalling

-sub can be installed using pip
+sub can be uninstalled using pip

 ```
 pip uninstall sub